MCModMachine/craft.json/README.md

 instead of an actual JSON syntax in many situations.
 For example, pack devs and modders will likely use a GUI that internally uses this format, and on the server this data will likely be stored in an SQL database instead of in JSON files.
-However, this spec still dictates the
+However, this spec still dictates the relevant data structures.

 Project
 =======